EA4BFK/IberRadio-Presentations-2016_2024/README.md

 # My Presentations

-Here you will find the presentations I made in Iberradio Ham Fair on different years, about RF Measurement, Antennas and Satellites.
+Here you will find the presentations I made in IberRadio Ham Fair on different years, about RF Measurement, Antennas and Satellites.

 All presentations are in Spanish